 Legitimate drug and alcohol rehab centers must be licensed (receiving licensure), but may also receive accreditation as well.

 Accreditation is optional and voluntary.
 Rehab facilities seek accreditation to signal to patients and their families that their programs adhere to the highest standards of care at all times.

-Accreditation is awarded through a number of accreditation organizations which have committed to observing facilities and ensuring they uphold quality of care standards.
+Accreditation is awarded through a number of accreditation organizations that have committed to observing facilities and ensuring they uphold the quality of care standards.